How to Help a Child With ADHD: Practical Strategies for Parents

 How to Spot Someone With ADHD

 Recognizing ADHD symptoms early can help parents provide the support their child needs.
+ADHD can look different from child to child.
+Some children are physically restless and impulsive.
+Others may seem quiet, distracted, forgetful, or mentally overwhelmed.

 Children with ADHD may display behaviors such as: